romeerez/orchid-orm/packages/docs/src/guide/migration-writing.md

 Takes an array of two columns, on migrating it will change the column to the second element, and on rollback will change the column to the first element.

+Dropping or creating a primary key on multiple columns is allowed.

 Index options are listed [here](/guide/migration-column-methods.html#index).

 Foreign key options are listed [here](/guide/migration-column-methods.html#foreignkey).